 - History of Irish Medicine and Popular Cures by William Wilde

 - Yeats’ Festschrift Collection

 - Our Collection of Manuscripts

 UCD Library Special Collections holds the literary archives of Maeve Binchy.

-Reference code IE/UCD/SC/BIN
+Reference code IE/UCD/SC/MB

 Maeve Binchy Papers.